grantcol/csci-460-assignment1/readme.md

 If running the search.jar
 <pre>java -jar search.jar</pre>
-build input "BFS", "DFS" or "UCS" inside the general search function.
+input "BFS", "DFS" or "UCS" inside the general search function.

 The result is a print of all visited nodes in the order in which they were visited.